 “I do feel like it's a pretty big impact just on their trajectory,” she said.

 She’s not worried about that with Bradham Brothers.
-As involved as Pete Bradham has been in his company, the onboarding process has given him a look deeper inside his company.
+As involved as Pete Bradham has been in his company, the onboarding process has given him a deeper look inside his company.

 “If you are the owner of a company, it is unlikely that you have your hands in every single aspect of your business every single day,” Bishop said.
 “By going through this implementation, we dive into what their CSRs are doing, what their techs are doing, what their dispatchers are doing, what their accountants are doing.